Women in the Confederación Nacional del Trabajo: Mujeres Libres

 Mujeres Libres became one of the most important women's anarchist organizations during the Civil War.
 Their Civil War ranks were aided by women moving over from CNT to participation in their organization.
 The organization's importance was a result of the activities they were carrying out.
 They included running educational programming, and trying to increase the literacy rate among women.
 They were also organizing collective kitchens, parent controlled daycare centers, and providing prenatal and infant health information to expecting parents.
 One of their biggest struggles during the Civil War was around fighting prostitution.
 Education was viewed a key aspect of this, as they believed educated women would be less likely to turn to prostitution.
 They had over 20,000 members by 1938.
 Mujeres Libres also published a journal of the same name.
 Writings found in it focused on personal autonomy, the creation of female identities, and self-esteem.
 It also often addressed the conflicts in identity between being a woman and being a mother, and how women should navigate their identities as maternal figures.

 Mujeres Libres were one of the few organizations in this period that challenged mainstream Western feminist thinking.
 While deliberately rejecting the label of feminism, the group's version of feminism was about creating leadership structures that incorporated everyone, instead of having a feminist leadership model that paralleled patriarchal ones.
-Many feminists disliked the organization though, as it was a aligned with CNT, where women were often locked out of leadership positions and instead encouraged into their women's auxiliary organization.
+Many feminists disliked the organization though, as it was an aligned with CNT, where women were often locked out of leadership positions and instead encouraged into their women's auxiliary organization.

 During the Civil War, there were often tensions Mujeres Libres and other anarchist groups.
 The Economic Council of the Socialized Woodwork Industry and Solidaridad Internacional Antifascista both had women in high level leadership positions, and in leadership spots further down.
 In contrast, Mujeres Libres was a CNT auxiliary, and the women were often denied a specific spot at the table as there was a view among anarchist leaders that the adults, not women, should be the ones making decisions.
 Other anarchist organizations often were unwilling to give solidarity to women combating gender based problems at this time.
 There were always questions of if women should be fully integrated or should work in women's only groups to achieve specific aims.
 This resulted in making the movement less effective in accomplishing goals related to women.